Baiyuetribe/paper2gui/README_en.md

 ### Development Environment

-I develop on `Windows` device, by default will release `Windows` and `Linux` versions, thanks to Microsoft `Sandbox` and `WSL2`, can test these environments at any time. mac version requires active participation feedback.
-Android APP and Apple APP, which are technically supported (`uni-app+ncnn`), may be added in the future.
-There are many ways to implement the applet side, with offline native `wasm` technology and online remote call api, which may be added in the future.
+The application is developed on `Windows`.
+Fortunately, utilising Microsoft's `Sandbox` and `WSL2` I am able to test my application on `Linux`.
+Thus, there is a `Windows` and `Linux` releases of my application.
+As for `Mac OS` I'll need feedback from you the user to improve the `Mac OS` application as much as possible.
+Moreover, the Andorid APK and Apple IOS app which are technically speaking supported by `uni-app+ncnn` may be implemented in the near future.
+Besides, there are many ways to implement the applet side using offline native `wasm` technology, online remote call api (`REST-API`) which may or may not be added in the future.

 ### Star History